Role Based Access Control¶

 The RBAC filter can be either configured as a network filter, or as a HTTP filter or both.
 If the request is deemed unauthorized by the network filter then the connection will be closed.
 If the request is deemed unauthorized by the HTTP filter the request will be denied with 403 (Forbidden) response.

 The RBAC filter checks the request based on a list of policies.
 A policy consists of a list of permissions and principals.
 The permission specifies the actions of the request, for example, the method and path of a HTTP request.
 The principal specifies the downstream client identities of the request, for example, the URI SAN of the downstream client certificate.
 A policy is matched if its permissions and principals are matched at the same time.

-The filter can be configured with a shadow policy or a shadow matcher that doesn’t have any effect (i.e. not deny the request) but only emit stats and log the result.
+The filter can be configured with a shadow policy that doesn’t have any effect (i.e. not deny the request) but only emit stats and log the result.
 This is useful for testing a rule before applying in production.